LiEnby/DVDRegionPatch/README.md

 thought " could probably do better " .. and well here it is "better" xS

-add DVDRegionPatch.xex to any plugin entry in your launch.ini file.
+add DVDRegionPatch.xex to any plugin entry in your launch.ini or JPRC.ini file.